Annotating Static Verbs

 weather verbs such as rain.
 For consistency, there is a rule that says

-predicates with no core roles must always be annotated with the most general
+predicates with no core arguments must always be annotated with the most

-superframe ENTITY.
-So that is what happens for example for weather verbs such
+general superframe ENTITY.
+So that is what happens for example for weather

 We will turn to what NONCOMP means later.